 Outside of my doctoral dissertation research, I’ve studied the intersection between social equity/social justice and public administration.
 My co-authored article on the role of equity in governmental process improvement trainings is forthcoming at Public Integrity.
 Additionally, several other pieces on social equity and social justice within public processes are under review at various public administration journals.

 While pursuing my graduate studies, I have been involved in a number of public endeavors to the bridge academics, practitioners, and residents to pursue better outcomes for Northeast Ohio.
 These efforts include: a service-learning project that lead to increased access to quality child care, the creation of reports and non-academic publications on housing and foreclosure trends, and my current role as a contributor to a local media outlet where I cover issues related to metropolitan policy and governance.

-> My public scholarship efforts have resulted in increased attention to social issues as well as monetary support, and research opportunities.
+Aside from journal publications, however, my public scholarship efforts have resulted in increased attention to social issues as well as monetary support, and additional research opportunities.
 My insight into a charter review process resulted in a research paper, currently under review, and my dedication to additional media coverage of regional environmental justice concerns helped me to earn a grant that will allow me to purchase valuable data sets, share stories that have not previously been told, and impact the policy landscape in the Northeast Ohio region.

-> In addition to my core areas listed above, I am working on several projects in the areas of public finance; methodological choices in public administration research; and state-local relationships in declining regions.
+In addition to my core areas listed above, I am working on several projects in the areas of public finance; methodological choices in public administration research; and state-local relationships in declining regions.